sherifashrafv/Express-Api-Integration/README.md

-// ** This A API Simulation With Faker.js To Make Small Crud Opreation Interactive With With Front end 1 - // ** TO START YOU HAVE TO RUN THIS COMMEND  (run npm dev)
+// ** This A API Simulation With Faker.js To Make Small Crud Opreation Interactive 1 - // ** TO START YOU HAVE TO RUN THIS COMMEND  (run npm dev)
 // ** Endpoints
 // ** GET ALL (PRODUCTS)